caraweisman/abSENSE/README.md

 If you don't already have such a file, you can make one easily if you have the databases themselves in eg FASTA format (again requiring the easel package, downloadable with HMMER as in c) above: just run the command
 __esl-seqstat (FASTA FILE)__
 on each database; this will report the total length in aa of each database file.
 You can then put these into a tab-delimited file manually.

+## __5: QUESTIONS?__

+If you have questions, concerns, or suspect a bug, please contact me at weisman@g.harvard.edu.